-Stori joined the Lifesong staff in our 2012-2013 Season 7.
+Stori joined the Lifesong staff in our 2012-2013 Season 7 as our hip hop teacher.
+Beginning with our 2020-2021 Season 15, although she is moving away, she is staying connected as our social media coordinator and for that, we are grateful!
 A native of Columbus, Georgia, Stori moved 12 hours away from friends and family to pursue her dream of dancing for the Dallas Cowboys.
 Not only was she a 3 year Veteran of the first NFL hip hop team, the Rhythm and Blue Dancers, but has also been pursuing a degree in Dance Education from Texas Woman’s University.
 Stori began dancing at the age of 14 at a small studio in Alabama.
 Shortly after, she became a member of her high school’s first ever dance team, the Dancing Devils.
 Two years later, she was voted Captain and led her team to win 2nd place at the Eastern Dance National Championship Competition.
 After graduation, she auditioned and became a lead dancer for the State Theatre of Georgia, the Springer Opera House, where she performed in many musicals such as The King and I, Carousel and Oklahoma.
 Shortly after working there, she auditioned for the Lady Lions, a semi pro dance team for the Indoor Football League.
 She quickly realized that performing at football games was what she wanted to pursue and soon after moved to Texas.
 After her last season with the Cowboys in 2011, Stori auditioned to be a part of a very unique dance team for FC Dallas and has loved being a part of soccer game day entertainment.

 "My favorite word is KINDNESS.
 If everything is done in kindness, you'll be wrapped in a multitude of all the other amazing words!
 Kindness is in LOVE ... for our passion, our teachers, and our students.
 Kindness is in our HUMILITY as dancers when we go out into the world.
 Any word on the wall can be exemplified with kindness ... and to me, any word that can make another feeling or emotion better is a winner in my book!"